badger3000/okx-mcp-server/README.md

 - **get_price**: Supports `markdown` (default) or `json` formats
 - **get_candlesticks**: Supports `markdown` (default), `table`, or `json` formats
+- **get_live_ticker**: Supports `markdown` (default) or `json` formats

+## WebSocket Real-time Updates

+This server includes WebSocket support for receiving live data from OKX:

+### How WebSockets Work

+- Establishes a persistent connection to OKX's WebSocket API
+- Receives push updates whenever prices change
+- Maintains a cache of the latest data for each subscribed instrument
+- Automatically reconnects if the connection is lost

+### WebSocket Tools

+- **subscribe_ticker**: Starts a subscription for real-time ticker updates
+- **get_live_ticker**: Gets the latest data from active subscriptions
+- **unsubscribe_ticker**: Ends a subscription when monitoring is no longer needed

+### Use Cases for Real-time Updates

+- Monitoring price movements in real-time
+- Setting up price alerts
+- Tracking market volatility as it happens
+- Making informed trading decisions with the latest data

 ## Environment Variables (Optional)